aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to MARKDOWN via Java" h2="On Premise Java API to Render MHTML to MARKDOWN without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert MHTML to MARKDOWN by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MARKDOWN.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting MHTML to MARKDOWN is a simple two-step process.
+The first step is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+It allows you to easily convert MHTML to DOC with just a few lines of code.

+Once you have the DOC file, the second step is to convert it to MARKDOWN using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+It allows you to easily convert DOC to MARKDOWN with just a few lines of code.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert MHTML to MARKDOWN.
+Both APIs are part of the Aspose.Total for Java package, so you don't have to worry about purchasing separate licenses for each API.
+With just a few lines of code, you can easily convert MHTML to MARKDOWN.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}